 Get 4 blocks each of 20 "musketeers".
 These blocks have backpacks and 'sticks' in their hands (obviously, supposed to be muskets, but we can call them spears, halberds, bills and the like).
 I glue 2 of these blocks side by side on an MDF base 40x20mm in size.
 Paint the blocks completely grey.
 Paint some of the figures (chosen randomly) brown in the chest and/or the legs, and do the same for green and black until the majority have these 'neutral' colours in whole or in part upon their person.
 Perhaps give one or two men yellow or red legs or chests.

 Then, for all the remaining figures (and probably some of the ones you've already 'neutralised', paint blue on the chests - some of them could also have blue legs.
 Paint some white instead of blue.
 The overall impression should be one of a rabble which has tried to all wear something blue.
 Nearly every figure should have something blue on him.
-Then glue the 2 other blocks on (so you have one in each corner), and repeat.

 For English, swap blue for red and yellow.
 For Low Countries, use light green or yellow instead of blue.
 There aren't too many rules for uniform with Medievals, but some nations (e.g. france) have a "favourite" colour, particularly when fighting abroad.
 You can do the whole army in uniform if you want, which may not be historical (What Is This Heresy!?) but makes troop identification easier.